Risks Of Money Market Accounts

 Risk & Causes

 MMAs generally offer simple interest, not compound growth, limiting long-term earnings.
 Unlike investments like stocks, index funds, or real estate, which experience exponential growth, MMAs provide slower wealth-building potential.
-This can significantly significantly disadvantage those seeking to increase their savings over time.
+This can significantly disadvantage those seeking to increase their savings over time.

 Prevention Tips